 Does My Child Need Occupational or Physical Therapy?

 Pediatric Occupational Therapy focuses on the underlying components of development.
-The pediatric occupational therapist works to promote independence for a child’s “occupation,” which includes play, self-help tasks, and school related skills.
-Occupational Therapy typically address deficiencies in a person’s fine motor skill development, dressing, hygiene, handwriting, behavior, and sensory integration.
+The pediatric occupational therapist works to promote independence for a child’s “occupation,” which includes play, self-help tasks, and school-related skills.
+Occupational Therapy typically addresses deficiencies in a person’s fine motor skill development, dressing, hygiene, handwriting, behavior, and sensory integration.

 Conditions and Therapy